zslajchrt/zslajchrt.github.io/_drafts/developing-protean-applications-part6.md

 3. When refactoring it is easy to omit some VirusDetector's occurrence

 A solution could be to apply the `VirusDetector` as a trait of `AlternatingUserMail`.
-Unfortunately, in such a case the the virus detector's `validateEmail` method would not be invoked from `DefaultUserMail.sendEmail` because of delegation.
+Unfortunately, in such a case the virus detector's `validateEmail` method would not be invoked from `DefaultUserMail.sendEmail` because of delegation.

 The complete type information propagates well until the instantiation of the